The Effect of Symmetry Breaking in Coupled Cavity Photonic Crystal Waveguide on Dispersion Characteristics: Symmetry Breaking and Rainbow Trapping

-Our study advances by conducting simulations employing the PWE method to examine the effects of asymmetrical angle changes for auxiliary rods.
-By calculating the band structure and SL parameters including $n_g$, $v_g$, GBP, GVD and TOD for multiple angle of the auxiliary rod, we generate a comprehensive understanding of the system dynamics.
-Detailed insights into the super-cell and structural parameters used in these simulations are provided in Figures \ref{fig: sscv} and \ref{fig: prcv}.
-The SL parameters indicate considerable fluctuations in response to the varied angle of the auxiliary rod.
-Remarkably, specific angles induce maximization of the group index, while concurrently keeping the GBP of the SL region relatively higher.
-We then implement our results to get RT by SL effect and combine different angled auxiliary rod cavities to exploit the symmetry reduction effect creating mini-band gaps that can be effectively used for RT.
-By increasing the angle $\phi$ in the length of CCW we use the band frequency lowering effect tied closely to symmetry reduction as can be seen in Figures \ref{fig:r1400}-\ref{fig:r1490}.
-This effect is especially well behaved for $0^\circ$ to $60^\circ$ values with increasing angles both cut-off frequency and $\omega_0$ center frequency are significantly decreased which may carry the potential for fine-tuning of the frequency response of the proposed structure.
+Our study progresses by conducting PWE-based simulations to examine the effects of the asymmetrical angle of auxiliary rods on the optical properties of the RT model.
+We calculate the band structure and SL parameters, including $n_g$, $v_g$, GBP, GVD, and TOD.
+The structure of the supercell and the structural parameters of the RT model are shown in Fig. \ref{fig:combined}d.
+The SL parameters exhibit considerable fluctuations depending on the angle of the auxiliary rod.
+Notably, at certain angles, the group index is maximized while maintaining a relatively high GBP in the SL region.
+We then leverage the symmetry-breaking effect by combining two different auxiliary rod angles within the cavity to achieve RT with SL effect, creating mini-band gaps that can be effectively used for RT.
+As the angle of the auxiliary rods increases, the band frequency decreases, which is directly related to the symmetry reduction, as shown in Figs. 2a-2f.
+Specifically, as the angle between the cavity (located along the \textit{x-axis}) and the auxiliary rod increases from $15^\circ$ to $60^\circ$, both the cutoff frequency and center frequency $\omega_0$ decrease significantly.
+This behavior has the potential to fine-tune the frequency response of the proposed structure.